Skip to content

 # Pull the latest image

-docker pull aliengiraffe/alien-giraffe:latest
+docker pull aliengiraffe/a10e-manager:latest

 # Stop and remove old container